stillson/bag/README.md

 # bag
 bag class for python.
-Inspired by smalltalk
+Inspired by the smalltalk class of the same name.
+It works by holding any number of elements, and returning them in a random order.
+It works like the proverbial bag with a white stone and a black stone when discussing probability.
+You add elements in any order, then retrieve them using pop, getting a random element which is removed from the bag.

 # usage